MSentimental/AetherCipher/README.md

-# AetherCipher
+# AETHERCIPHER

 - By MSentimental - built in one day

-Aether Cipher - mathematically built upon SHA-256.
+Aether Cipher - mathematically built upon SHA-256 and SHA-512.

-## Parameters
+## 📊 Parameters

 | Parameter | Value |
 |-----------|-------|